 Once you have your pancakes all piled up and ready, the hardest bit is to decide on the filling.
 Are you lemon and sugar, jam, Nutella person?
 Or perhaps you have some other preferences?
 For me pancakes wouldn't be the same without my Lemon Curd which is simply perfect for pancakes.
 Give it a go and just lemon and sugar will no longer quite cut it!

 For something a bit more controversial, how about topping your pancakes with some Cranberry Compote (Sauce) with Rosemary?
 You will be surprise how wonderful these two are together!

 Pancakes are also perfect ingredients for creating some exciting desserts like these Pancakes (Crêpes) with Mascarpone Cream & Cranberry Compote.
 Simply divine!
 Dessert with wow factor that will definitely impress yet is so simple to make!

 If pancakes are your guilty pleasure, try my American style Easy Healthier Pumpkin Pancakes which would be a delicious alternative to the traditional English ones!

-How to Make Classic Pancakes (Crêpes) – Basic Recipe Step-By-Step
+How to Make Perfect Pancakes - Step-By-Step Instructions

 How to Make Perfect Pancakes